 The partnership between GMGI and the Boys & Girls Clubs of Boston (BGCB) extends into the summer with a special STEM session focused on marine biology and biotechnology.
 This weeklong initiative not only enriches the academic experience but also keeps the youth engaged and motivated through the summer, helping to prevent the educational slide often seen during this period.

 “The thing that is most important is getting young people like fourth, fifth, and sixth graders because from our research we know that’s the age a lot of kids loose interest in science, especially young women.
 Giving them hands on experience to see that science is something that’s accessible, it’s something that can be really interesting if they’re allowed the chance to work on the equipment and see something that relates to them that’s why we have them look at their own cells and DNA.”
-Dr. John Doyle of Gloucester Marine Academy states when talking about making sure kids stay interested in STEM.
+Dr. John Doyle of Gloucester Biotechnology Academy states when talking about making sure kids stay interested in STEM.

 Real Impact on Club Members